Our civil engineering software’s user interface has several features that will be examined in detail in the following sections.

 The following digitizing modes commands are located at the bottom of the application:

-The status line is located at the bottom of the application and displays status messages during commands.
+The status line is located at the bottom of the application and displays status messages while in the process of using commands.
 For example, while measuring distances in the Map View, the measurement results are displayed on the status line.

 Map View CRS